-The internet is full of recipes for homemade BBQ sauce.
-If you do a google search for homemade BBQ sauce, you get 2,280,000 results.
+The internet is full of recipes for homemade barbecue sauce.
+If you do a google search for homemade BBQ sauce recipe, you get 2,280,000 results.
 Over 2 million!

 (HINT: most of them combine ketchup, mustard and brown sugar and call it done!)

 Taking three store-bought, pre-made condiments and mixing them together and calling them BBQ sauce, doesn’t quite do it for me.

 Another motivation for me to start making BBQ sauce at home is the wee little one.
 I pour my favorite BBQ sauce on everything – meat, fries, mac n cheese.

 Little one has figured out if mama likes it, it must be good, and wants it on everything, too.

 I finally looked at the ingredients the other day and nearly cried.

 The first ingredient is high fructose corn syrup. (insert dramatic wailing here)

 Even further down the list, it contains nor only high fructose corn syrup but also corn syrup AND sugar.

 So basically I was ladling sugar on everything.
 No wonder it tasted so good!